lemnis/caniemail/_features/html-list_attribute.md

   "notes_by_num": {
-    "1": "HTML input with datalist test: The role is not consistently conveyed across browsers, and is often presented with a modifier (\"combo\" or \"has popup\") to convey the presence of the datalist.", "2": "HTML input with datalist test: When paired with IE, JAWS does not alter the role to convey the datalist functionality.", "3": "HTML input with datalist test: The role is not consistently conveyed across browsers, and is often presented with a modifier (\"combo box\" or \"subMenu\") to convey the presence of the datalist."
+    "1": "HTML input with datalist test: The role is not consistently conveyed across browsers, and is often presented with a modifier (\"combo\" or \"has popup\") to convey the presence of the datalist.", "2": "HTML input with datalist test: When paired with IE, JAWS does not alter the role to convey the datalist functionality.", "3": "HTML input with datalist test: The role is not consistently conveyed across browsers, and is often presented with a modifier (\"combo box\" or \"subMenu\") to convey the presence of the datalist.", "4": "Didn't convey the presence of the list attribute" },
-  },
   "stats": {
     "dragon_win": {
       "chrome": {
-        "79": "na"
+        "79": "y"
       }
     },
     "jaws": {